Perkins SmartOps logo Perkins SmartOps logo

 What This Saves

 A UK business with £50,000 in monthly revenue might issue 30 invoices per month.
-At any given point, 3 to 5 of those are overdue.
+At any given point, three to five of those are overdue.
 Right now, your finance person spends roughly 5 to 7 hours per month on payment chasing.
 That’s email drafting, customer research, following up on follow-ups, handling objections.

 And then there’s the psychological win.
 Late payments stop feeling like a problem you have to solve.
 They’re part of the system’s operation.
 The automation is professional, consistent, and unemotional.
 Your clients don’t feel like you’re personally hassling them.
 They feel like they’re dealing with a well-run business that has systems.